rainforestapp/fourchette/README.md

 ## How does that work exactly?

-- a PR is created against your GitHub project
+1. A PR is created against your GitHub project
-- Fourchette receives an event via GitHub Hooks
+- Fourchette then receives an event via GitHub Hooks:
-  - it [forks](https://devcenter.heroku.com/articles/fork-app) an environement making it available to you
+  - It [forks](https://devcenter.heroku.com/articles/fork-app) an environment making it available to you
-  - any new commit against that PR will update the code
+  - Any new commit against that PR will update the code
-- closing the PR will delete the forked app
+- Closing the PR will delete the forked app
-- re-opening the PR will re-create a fork
+- Re-opening the PR will re-create a fork

 We use it a lot at [Rainforest QA](https://www.rainforestqa.com/).
 If you want to see a sample Fourchette app, here is one for you to look at: https://github.com/rainforestapp/rf-ourchette.